 Double Major Information:

-After declaring one major, Rice students may choose to fulfill the requirements for an additional major.
-Such majors may be in related or unrelated disciplines.
+After declaring one major, Rice students may choose to fulfill the requirements for an additional major (whether that major is related or unrelated to their first).
 The process for acquiring a second major is the same as that of declaring a first major.
 Students must submit an Undergraduate Declaration of Major form to the Office of the Registrar with the approval and signature of their major advisor.
 More information on the process may be found on the Office of the Registrar website.

 Dual Degree Information: